-HIST 5520-Themes in 20th Century History (3-0-3)
+HIST 5520 - Themes in World History

-A seminar on global history during the nineteenth century.
-The course can be offered either as an indepth approach to one specific topic during the nineteenth century or as a sweeping overview of major trends and movements in nineteenth century world history.
+Themes in World History from the Congress of Vienna to 1914: A seminar on global history during the nineteenth century.
+The course can be offered either as an in-depth approach to one specific topic during the nineteenth century or as a sweeping overview of major trends and movements in nineteenth century world history.
 Possible topics could be industrialization, imperialism cultural movements, and nationalism.

-HIST 5530-Themes in 20th Century World (3-0-3)
+HIST 5530 - Themes in 20th Century World

-A seminar on a particular aspect of world history in the twentieth century.
+Themes in Twentieth Century World History: A seminar on a particular aspect of world history in the twentieth century.
 The topic will be chosen by the instructor.